-WORLD COOPERATIVE MONITOR

-REPORT 2020 METHODOLOGY AND DATA SOURCES
+WORLD COOPERATIVE MONITOR REPORT 2022 METHODOLOGY AND DATA SOURCES

 The methodology for the World Cooperative Monitor is briefly described below.
 A summary of the population under study, data collection, rankings, and methodological issues is provided.
-The methodology of the chapters dedicated to the SDGs and Covid-19 are within the chapters.

 The World Cooperative Monitor project intends to pursue three goals: